 MAT 105 Mathematics for the Liberal Arts (4) A course that provides an opportunity for students to see mathematics used in ways not emphasized in traditional algebra-based courses.
 This is a survey of topics designed to introduce students to the methods of critical thinking, problem solving, analysis, proficient communication, ethical thought, and sustainability through mathematical models and other tools.
 Topics may include using probability to understand randomness and chance, the mathematics of infinity, topology, mathematical modeling with graph theory, and connections between mathematics and the arts, humanities, and social sciences.
 MAT 110 Modeling with Algebra (4) A development of intermediate algebra stressing real life data, problem solving, and the use of technology to aid in mathematical understanding.
 Students will work with equations, systems of equations, and functions that arise from mathematical models.
 Topics include linear, quadratic, polynomial, exponential, and logarithmic functions as well as algebraic properties of exponents and logarithms, roots, polynomials, and rational expressions.
-Prerequisite(s): MAT 100 with C or above or sufficient placement test score.
+Prerequisite(s): Sufficient placement test score.

 MAT 115 Elementary Statistics (4) An introduction to statistics designed for students who have had no more than two years of high-school mathematics.
 Topics includes the fundamental concepts of descriptive and inferential statistics such as describing qualitative and quantitative characteristics of data, probability distributions, data collection, and statistical inference.
-Prerequisite(s): MAT 100 with C or above or sufficient placement test score.
+Prerequisite(s): Sufficient placement test score.

 MAT 120 Precalculus (4) A preparation for calculus focusing on various types of functions and trigonometry.
 Topics include polynomial functions; transformations of functions; systems of linear equations and inequalities; and polynomial, rational, exponential, logarithmic, and trigonometric functions.
 Prerequisite(s): MAT 110 or sufficient placement test score.